 Your Lore is Safe

-Games Workshop is not attacking the lore we all love.
+Games Workshop is not attacking the lore we all love with Warhammer Adventures.
 The games’ history isn’t being retconned so that children can understand it.

 What is being done is that younger protagonists are becoming focal characters in shorter stories within the worlds we love.
 I imagine the themes will be less adult oriented, and of course be written with young readers in mind.